algorithmiaio/dev-center/_pages/algorithm-development/algorithm-management-api.md

 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/algorithm-management-api/api-key-manage-my-algorithms.png" alt="Api Keys, Manage My Algorithms" class="screenshot">

+### Forward: Python Notebook for Publishing Algorithms

+The step-by-step guide below will familiarize you with the Python and OpenAPI spec for creating Algorithms.
+However, a complete end-to-end Jupyter Notebook (and Google Colab Notebook) is also available.
+To see a working end-to-end example of training a Model, then *immediately* deploying it as an Algorithm within the same Notebook, see the [GitHub repo with working Model Deployment Notebooks](https://github.com/algorithmiaio/model-deployment)

 ### Step-by-step: Creating and Publishing an Algorithm via the API, using the official Python Client (recommended)

 {% if site.enterprise %}
 #### Enterprise Users Only: Specifying an On-Premises or Private Cloud Endpoint